SAP-samples/low-code-applications/exercises/rap/exercises/ex99/README.md

    ![Connection Settings](images/120_create_a_new_abap_project.png)

-4. In the *Logon to System* dialogue enter the following data
+4. In the *Logon to System* dialogue enter the following data.
+The user for you and the password are provided to you by the instructors

-   - Client: xxx
+   - Client: 100
-   - User: DEVELOPER###
+   - User: Build###
    - Password: xxxxxxxx
-   - Language: xx
+   - Language: EN

    Press Next

    ![Logon to System](images/130_create_a_new_abap_project.png)

 5. In the *Project Name* screen you can choose an individual name for your project or leave the default value proposed by ADT.

+   TODO: Come up with a proper project name

    ![Project Name](images/140_create_a_new_abap_project.png)